isomerpages/moe-peircesec/_curriculum/English Language and Literature.md

 learners.
 Teachers incorporate platforms such as Padlet, Classkick, ClassPoint, Quizziz, SLS, and Google Classroom to create blended learning environments that are interactive, collaborative, and learner-centred.</p>
-<p>These platforms support real-time feedback, formative assessment for learning
+<p>These platforms support real-time feedback, assessment for learning (AfL),
-(AfL), and provide opportunities for students to participate in peer discussions and collaborative tasks beyond the physical classroom.
+and provide opportunities for students to participate in peer discussions and collaborative tasks beyond the physical classroom.
 Flipped learning practices also enable students to take ownership of their progress by exploring content independently and coming prepared for deeper in-class engagement.</p>